Beginner fly fishing trips in Yellowstone Park and Montana are a great introduction to the sport, and our guides love teaching.

 On beginner brookie trips, most clients get between ten and fifty bites apiece on an average day.
 Some beginners catch thirty or more fish, and just about everybody catches at least a few.
 These fish are always small, however.

-Montana Walk & Wade and Yellowstone Hike & Wade Trips (Almost Year-Round)
+Standard Walk & Wade Trips (Almost Year-Round)

-All of our public water walk & wade and hike & wade trips include plenty of time for instruction, so if the small fish and easy fishing of Beginner Brookie trips sound like they might not hold your interest, you should consider a standard walk & wade trip.
 Both full-day and half-day options make sense during the core season, while from late fall through early spring, shorter “winter special” rates are available for trips including a couple hours on the water.

 Destinations for our standard walk & wade trips suitable for eager beginners range from tiny creeks to alpine lakes, as do the types of tactics we might use, the fish we might catch, and the scenery and animal-viewing options available.
 This makes standard walk & wade trips our most flexible trip option for beginners.
 While the rough, boulder-bottomed streams fish best, we can fish gentler water if members of your party can’t handle rough stream banks.